nlicalzi/launch_school/ls202_html_and_css/lesson_5.md

 * Use description lists to help format forms

 ### Summary

+* How to build and style forms.
+* About half of the different controls and the tags most often used.
+* How to change the appearance of the standard input controls.
+* How to use description lists and CSS to lay out forms in a variety of styles.
+* Pseudo-classes: `:required`, `:checked`, `:disabled`, `:enabled`

 ### Notes

 * Forms are the point where front-end and back-end concerns come together.
 A form displays information to the user, solicits updates, performs some optional rudimentary validation, and then sends the form data back to the server.